kwebio/kweb-core/docs/src/intro.md

 ## Why another web framework?

 Kweb is designed to make it easy for developers to create modern websites without having to worry about the complexities of communication between the server and the browser.
 With a unified codebase, you can focus on creating an intuitive and user-friendly interface, rather than spending time on technical details.
-By streamlining the development process, Kweb makes it easier to build functional and beautiful websites that meet the needs of your users.
+By streamlining the development process, Kweb makes it easier to build and maintain functional and beautiful websites.

 ## How does it work?